-Mr. Rader, Beverly and I made the long flight from Rome to Johannesburg, making fuel stops at Cairo and Nairobi on Sunday.
-Nov.
-7. Name with the state of the stat Monday we had an open day to rest up for a very arduous four-week schedule of meetings, campaigns, speeches, dinners, etc., all over South Africa.
-Also, I managed to get more writing done at the hotel on articles, leaving one long article at our office to be Telexed or telephoned in to Pasadena.
+Monday we had an open day to rest

+up for a very arduous four-week

+schedule of meetings, campaigns,

+speeches, dinners, etc., all over

+South Africa.
+Also, I managed to get

+more writing done at the hotel on

+articles, leaving one long article at

+our office to be Telexed or telephoned in to Pasadena.

+our office to be releved or telephoned in to Pasadena.

 On Tuesday, Nov.
-9, we flew over to a country we had never before visited, Swaziland, Luggage call was at 7:30 a.m. (our crew picked up our luggage about 21⁄2 hours before actual takeoff time at the airport).
+9, we flew over to a country we had never before visited, Swaziland.
+Luggage call was at 7:30 a.m. (our crew picked up our luggage about 21⁄2 hours before actual takeoff time at the airport).
 We (passengers) leave an hour or so later after we arrive at the airport, go PHOTO REQUEST - At left is the group photograph requested by King Sobhuza.
 The king is shaking hands with Herbert W. Armstrong.
-Others in the group: Jameson Dlamini, far left, a Church member in the royal family instrumental in initiating Mr. Armstrong's visit; regional director Bob Fahey, second from left; Stanley Rader, second from right; and Bryan Mathie, business manager for the Work's Johannesburg office, far right.
+Others in the group.
+Jameson Dlamini, far left, a church member in the royal family instrumental in initiating Mr. Armstrong's visit; regional director Bob Fahey, second from left; Stanley Rader, second from right; and Bryan Mathie, business manager for the Work's Johannesburg office, far right.
 Below: Mr. Rader and Mr. Armstrong wait to board a government car placed at their disposal by the king.

 through immigration and are taken to our plane.
 All is ready for takeoff as soon as our pilots receive the call by phone "November Triple-One Alpha Charlie cleared for takeoff."
 At the airport in Swaziland we were greeted by many officials and loaded into waiting cars and driven to a very nice hotel, the Royal Swaziland Hotel and Spa.
-Our takeoff time at Johannesburg that morning was 9:45 a.m., arrival in Swaziland At 12:30 we departed for the palace.
+Our takeoff time at Johannesburg that morning was 9:45 a.m., arrival in Swaziland 10:30 At 12:30 we departed for the palace.
 We drove through two sets of armed gates manned by brightly uni-formed guards which opened for us upon identification and drove along a beautiful, tree-lined private roadway to the palace.
-At a simple frame building I was ushered in, the others following behind me into the throne which would have been the parlor if it were a residence.
+At a simple frame building I was ushered in, the others following behind me into the throne room, which would have been the parlor if it were a residence.
 King in Tribal Dress The king is now 76, has been king (Sobhuza) 55 years - since age 21.
-He was in native tribal costume, bare feet, a wraparound sort of shawl and pair of feathers stuck into his hair at the back of his head.
-It is a small country of only 454,000 population wedged in be tween northeast South Africa and southwestern Mozambique.
-It is not one of the world's richest countries, having a per-capita income of only the arleft The prime minister in his official dress uniform also met me at the en-trance to the palace and accompanied us into the meeting with His Majesty the king.
-We had a real jolly visit with His Majesty.
-Swaziland's independence has been guaranteed by Great Britain since 1881.
+He was in native tribal costume, bare feet, a wraparound sort of shawl and a pair of feathers stuck into his hair at back of his head. is a small country of only 454,000 population wedged in be-tween northeast South Africa and southwestern Mozambique.
+It is not one of the world's richest countries, having a per-capita income of only the ar left.